bahmutov/npm-module-checklist/README.md

 - [ ] place most of the public API documentation in README file for simple retrieval.
 This allows other developers to find relevant sections right from the command line [manpm](https://github.com/bahmutov/manpm) or by looking up `npm home package-name`
+- [ ] use a library to output the correct plural forms of words in the user messages [pluralize](https://github.com/blakeembrey/pluralize)

 Source: [npm-module-checklist](https://github.com/bahmutov/npm-module-checklist)